mbridak/WinterFieldDayLogger/README.md

 ![Alt text](https://github.com/mbridak/WinterFieldDayLogger/raw/main/pics/loggerscreenshot.png)

 ## Caveats

 This is a simple logger ment for single op, it's not usable for clubs.
 WFD only has a generic digital mode designator 'DI', which gets exported to the cabrillo file.
 But ADIF and CloudLog needed something else, So I Chose RTTY.
 Feel free to change it to what ever you will use.
 Just search for the two places in the code 'RTTY' is used and Bob's your dads brother.

+## Changes since 21.12.13 Little Pink Tutu

+I ditched using the rigctld daemon supplied by hamlib tools.
+Instead I'll be using the [flrig's](http://w1hkj.com/files/flrig/) XmlRPC interface.
+It's way simpler.
+It's available on all platforms.

+For Debian based Linux or Raspberry OS you can:

+`sudo apt install flrig`

 ## Running the binary